 1. What work is happening on site?

-Three (3) Barn Swallow Nesting Structures are being installed as part of Trillium Park.
+Three (3) Barn Swallow Nesting Structures have been installed as part of Trillium Park.
 The structures are considered as new habitat and are required due to potential disruption to existing barn swallow habitat on the Pod and Cinesphere complex.
 Disruptions to existing habitat may occur due to the repair works being undertaken to the Pod and Cinesphere complex.
-To install the new nesting structures, footings will be installed below grade that secure the main support posts and nesting structures.
-Fencing, matching the existing cedar/rope, will be installed around the perimeter of the area along the pathway.
-An interpretive sign mounted on a wooden frame, also requiring a small footing, will be installed to explain the function and benefit of the nesting structures.
-During the work, tree protection fencing, erosion and sediment controls will be installed on a temporary basis.
+To install the new nesting structures, footings were installed below grade that secure the main support posts and nesting structures.
+Fencing, matching the existing cedar/rope, was installed around the perimeter of the area along the pathway.
+An interpretive sign mounted on a wooden frame, also requiring a small footing, was installed to explain the function and benefit of the nesting structures.

 2. Why is this work required?

-The work is being completed to create new nesting habitat for barn swallows, which are a Species at Risk in Ontario receiving habitat protection under the Endangered Species Act (ESA).
+The work was completed to create new nesting habitat for barn swallows, which are a Species at Risk in Ontario receiving habitat protection under the Endangered Species Act (ESA).
 Creation of nesting habitat for barn swallows is a legal requirement (under the ESA/O. Reg 830/21) to compensate for barn swallow nests that are anticipated to be impacted (damaged/removed/excluded) by the repair work to the Pod and Cinesphere complex.
-New nesting habitat must be completed prior to any repair works starting on the Pods and Cinesphere complex that may impact existing nesting.

 The structures are required to remain in place for a minimum of three years.